Legacy-Edition-Minigames/LEMClientHelper/README.md

 Preloading is only accessable via the mod's config page, resources will not be preloaded automatically.

-The limit for how many packs can be cached is expanded to support the large amount of resource packs LEM utilizes.
+The limit for how many packs can be cached is expanded to support the large amount of resource packs LEM utilizes(10 -> 30).

 ### Options